ES-1085/f2025-ds1-project-ajj-project/proposal/proposal.md

 Our goal for the project is to examine the differences in economic recovery across OECD countries from the COVID-19 pandemic.
-We will observe using quarterly GDP growth data ranging from 2018 Q2 to 2025 Q2.
-Our view comes from different statistics which categorises countries that experienced the fastest and most sustained economic recoveries.
+We will observe using GDP growth data ranging from 2018 to 2024, as well as measuring GDP Per Capita data during the same time period.
+Our view comes from different statistics which categorize countries that experienced the fastest and most sustained economic recoveries.

 We’ll start with exploratory data analysis to help us understand trends and the structure of our dataset.
 We’ll summarize tendencies, and other